Skip to main content

 89%

-• Some bugs and glitches that can disrupt the experience, such as issues with enemy pathing and card interactions.
+• Some bugs and crashes affecting stability and user experience, particularly with enemy pathing and UI glitches.

 • gameplay